-IX.
+VIII.
 Flat Rate Tax

 - A. Growing frustration with our complex tax system and desire to insure fairness are increasing interest in a flat-rate, or low-rate, simplified tax.
 More people believe that the complexity of the tax law puts a premium on getting sophisticated legal accounting advice to take advantage of loopholes--and that seems to benefit the wealthy at the expense of the average taxpayer. - B. Several flat-tax proposals have been made, and there is no question that in the years ahead we will be working to simplify taxes, eliminate obsolete tax provisions, and bring rates down in exchange.
-At the same time, there is no comprehensive scheme we could implement right away-we need input from the Treasury, which is reviewing the issue.
+At the same time, there is no comprehensive scheme we could implement right away--we need input from the Treasury, which is continuing to review the issue.
 Most proposals leave some progression in rates, allow for certain highly popular deductions, and exempt low incomes.
 When it comes to a comprehensive tax base, everyone has their favorite exemption they want to protect. - C. There will always be some complexity: we do have to define "income", and our work with the minimum tax may help us reach a more comprehensive definition.
 We also have to have a sensible relation between the taxation of individuals and the taxation of corporations.
 But we can agree on the principles of equity, balance, and simplicity in taxes, and work to improve the system.
-These are the issues the Finance Committee will review in hearings late next month.
+These are the issues the Finance Committee began to review on September 28.

-X. Balanced Budget Amendment
+IX.
+Balanced Budget Amendment

 - A. Our acute fiscal imbalance and signs of deterioration in the budget process are increasing support for constitutional restraints on fiscal policy.
 The Senate has approved S.J.
 Res.
-58, a proposal the President strongly endorsed. - B. S.J.
+58; 218 members of the House petitioned to discharge a similar resolution for floor action, but the House failed by 46 votes to get the necessary 2/3 vote. - B. S.J.
 Res.
-58 requires Congress to adopt a balanced budget unless overridden by 3/5 vote.
-It also requires an actual majority to raise taxes over the previous year as a percentage of national income.
-This means we will be obliged to balance and coordinate decisions on spending and taxation--a sort of "truth in government" provision.
+58 would require Congress to adopt a balanced budget unless overridden by 3/5 vote, and an actual majority to raise taxes over the previous year as a percentage of national income.
+We would be obliged to balance and coordinate decisions on spending and taxation--a sort of "truth in government" provision. - C. No one wants to resort to the Constitution unnecessarily, but Congress has proved too often that it will not maintain longterm fiscal restraint.
+We need strong measures to redress that balance, and it may be that only the Constitution can provide them. - D. There is no "perfect amendment" and there are other ideas that merit consideration; a two-year budget cycle, an item veto for the President, and different accounting systems to clarify how we are spending taxpayers' dollars.
+But S.J.
+Res.
+58 is as good a proposal as we have developed, and it deserves a chance to work.
+Enforcement legislation, and cooperation between the President and Congress, will be crucial to the success of this fiscal reform.